wp-plugins/social-bookmarks/readme.txt

 Also, you can add additional sites by uploading Site Packs to the plugin directory.

 == Changelog for 4.1.2 ==
-* Added support for Twitter to the social sites.
+* Added support for Twitter.
+* Dropped the following sites:
+BlinkBits
+Blogmemes
+BUMPzee
+Co.mments
+De.lirio.us
+Feed Me Links
+furl (merged with diingo)
+LinkaGoGo
+Ma.gnolia
+PopCurrent
+RawSugar
+rojo
+Taggly
+Tailrank
+* Updated the links for the fleck and maple.

 == Changelog for 4.1.1 ==
 * Added Tip'd to the social sites.